nanthakumaran-s/Tweet-CLI/README.md

 # Tweet-CLI
-Tweet directly from your CLI
+Tweet directly from your CLI seamlessly